Resource type: Literature Festival

 - … read for the joy of it

-Events will be available to view on the relevant event page from the time and day listed and will then be available to view on demand until 31st December 2022.
+Each event lasts 30 minutes and will be available to view on the relevant event page from the time and day listed.
+Events will then be available to view on demand until the end of the year.
 Viewing information and regular updates are available via the Reading is Magic Festival e-newsletter.

-All video events will have captions and a British Sign Language interpreter.
-The Festival has also partnered with Calibre Audio to ensure that children who struggle to access print can enjoy audio editions of a selection of the books featured in the programme.
+All video events have captions and a British Sign Language interpreter.
+The Festival has also partnered with Calibre Audio and Living Paintings to ensure that children who struggle to access print can enjoy audio and tactile editions of a selection of the books featured in the programme.

-About Reading is Magic Festival: The Reading is Magic Festival is a partnership between festivals and programmers across the world, including Aké Arts and Book Festival, Bath Children’s Literature Festival, Bocas Lit Fest, BookTrust, Empathy Lab, New Dutch Writing, Scottish Book Festivals Network, Toronto International Festival of Authors and Waterstones Children’s Laureate.
+About Reading is Magic Festival: The Reading is Magic Festival is a partnership between festivals and programmers across the world, including Bath Children’s Literature Festival, Black British Book Festival, Bocas Lit Fest, BookTrust, Flip Through Flounders, Toronto International Festival of Authors, Waterstones Children’s Laureate and Wigtown Book Festival.

-- Teaching resources for many of the events are made available on the website and there is also a template for festival bunting and a free poster to download.
+- Teaching resources are available for many of the sessions and can be found on the page for each individual event.
+There are also templates for festival bunting and a pen pot to download.

 - Events from previous festivals are available to view for a one-off memberships cost of £5.